 Until we find ourselves in a situation we can’t escape.
 Trapped.

 Keywords: Psychological Thriller, Domestic Suspense, Secrets and Lies

-My First Reaction: The fuck is bird’s nest custody?
+My Fucking Thoughts: The fuck is bird’s nest custody?
 I’m going to say I don’t like it.
 Being a child of divorce and marrying a man who was divorced, has developed my principles on divorce.
-For isntance, “staying together for the kids” is stupid and teaches them the wrong thing about relationships (ie. that they’re supposed to suck.)
+For instance, “staying together for the kids” is stupid and teaches them the wrong thing about relationships (ie. that they’re supposed to suck.)
 Staying in the family home for the kids????
-Right off the bat I’m going to say that’s going to be a no from me dawg.
-It doesn’t surprise me some divorced parents eventually came up with this idea, like it’s going to emotionally fix, for the kids, the fact that your divorced.
+Right off the bat, I’m going to say that’s going to be a no from me dawg.
+It doesn’t surprise me some divorced parents eventually came up with this idea, like it’s going to emotionally fix, for the kids, the fact that you’re divorced.
 But I digress…I love the idea of coming home one day and the house being sold out from under you and your kids being gone.
 That is some devious shit!
 Gimme!